Module: Region Similarity#

 )

 The scatter plot below visualizes the cosine similarity between transcript counts in the intersection and remainder of each cell, plotted against the Intersection over Union (IoU) with the nucleus.
-The calculated R2 value is 0.006, indicating that similarity_nucleus_cytoplasm is independent of IoU.
+The calculated R2 value is 0.032, indicating that similarity_nucleus_cytoplasm less dependent on IoU than similarity_cell_nucleus.

 [31]: